Michael-Sebero/Y-Haplogroup-Predictor/README.md

 - Input the raw DNA file pathway into the console.

-### This script only detects SNPs associated with haplogroups R1a, R1b, I1 and I2, along with their subclades for now.
+### This script only detects SNPs associated with haplogroups R1a, R1b, N, G, I1 and I2 along with their subclades for now.

 <p align="center">
   <img src="https://i.postimg.cc/yd0jYTVL/Europe.png"/>